djangify/our-spot/README.md

 **_Manage Accounts:_** As an administrator, I want to be able to manage user accounts, including creating, editing, and deactivating them if necessary so that my records are kept up to date.

 **_Register to add photos:_**
-As Admin, I want users to register before being able to book addd a new photo.
+As Admin, I want users to register before being able to look at or add a new photo.

 **_Password Change:_**
 As a admin I want to set up a system so users can change their password when they are logged in.